AntaresMugisho/PyBladeDocs/docs/liveblade/components.md

 ```

 >[!tip] Reminder
 >You may already know the difference between  what we call **Normal attributes** and **Bound attributes** when you learned about PyBlade components.
-The concept is the same with liveblade components.
+The concept is the same with Liveblade components.
 >If not you can read [this section](../components#normal-vs-bound-attributes) again.

-Data passed into components is received through the `mount()` lifecycle hook as method parameters.
+Data passed to components from templates are received through the `mount()` lifecycle hook as method parameters.
 In this case, to assign the `title` parameter to a property, you would write a `mount()` method like the following:

 ```python